This article includes:

 Of the two older campgrounds, Big Flats is the better choice for tents and tent-campers.
 It is the shadiest campground, and there is more space between sites.
 Old Prairie is still a bit cramped.
 Another advantage to Big Flats — it’s closer to the Myakka Outpost concession.

 There also five palm-log cabins available for overnight rentals (minimum two nights on weekends).
 The cabins were built in the 1930s by the Civilian Conservation Corps, a Depression-era work project that is largely responsible for the establishment of the Florida State Parks system.
-(The cabins are currently closed for restoration work and are scheduled to reopen in 2016.)
+(The cabins were closed for restoration work in 2015 and re-opened in January 2016.)

 And, as mentioned earlier, there are six primitive campgrounds, one of which is a distant 13 miles from park access roads.
 Each of the primitive campgrounds has three sites, accommodating up to six people per site.